-The Fund's maximum credit risk exposure (without taking into account collateral and other credit enhancements) at the reporting date is represented by the respective carrying amounts of the relevant financial assets in the statement of financial position.
+The Fund's maximum credit risk exposure (without taking into account collateral) at the reporting date is represented by the respective carrying amounts of the relevant financial assets in the statement of financial position.

 The carrying amount of financial assets held by the Fund that would be otherwise past due or impaired is nil.
-As such no financial assets were subject to renegotiated terms during the current year (2011: nil)
+As such no financial assets were subject to renegotiated terms during the current year (2012: nil).